 Both sailboats have twilight/night tours: Clipper City Harbor Lights Sails and Clipper City Twilight Sail and Shearwater City Lights Sails.
-If sailing boats are not your style the somewhat less expensive Statue By Night is a good option.
-There is even a 4.5 hour, family orientated, Forth of July Fireworks Cruise.
+If sailing boats are not your style the somewhat less expensive Statue By Night is a good option or check out the New York City Twilight Cruise.

 New York City Lunch and Dinner Cruises

 Luxurious yachts provide another way to enjoy New York’s famous skyline while partaking of a delicious meal including music and dancing!